yagoferrer/map-tools/README.md

   }
 });
 ```

-Use curly brackets to display variables from `data`
+the 2nd parameter `duration` allows you to specify a delay for that event.
+This is really useful if you want to keep
+the infoWindow open for a few seconds before closing after you `mouseout`.

+In this example the `open` and `close` events are the same but you could specify exactly the same event.
+For example: `click`.
+That will trigger toggle effect.

+The `data` property is used to store any extra information related to the Marker.
+You can use curly brakets, for example:
+`{city}` within the `content` property, to act as a variable that references to the `data` property.

-Add more [infoWindow options](https://developers.google.com/maps/documentation/javascript/reference#InfoWindowOptions) inside `infoWindow`.
+You can add more [native infoWindow options](https://developers.google.com/maps/documentation/javascript/reference#InfoWindowOptions) inside `infoWindow`.
-The default **event** is `click` but you can change it with the `event` property.

 #### Marker Groups

-**important: Marker Groups are going to be deprecated in favor for Marker Tagging.
+**important: Marker Groups might be deprecated in favor for Marker Tagging.
 A [new feature](https://github.com/yagoferrer/map-tools/issues/237) comming soon!**

 Marker Groups are a persistent high level group that allows you to work with a set of Markers.
 You can create Groups and then associate Markers.
 Groups are great to apply options to a set of Markers.